 Hiding SQL Server

-The Kerberos authentication service can use an SPN to authenticate a service.
-For more information, see Registration of Service Principal Name.
+The Kerberos authentication service uses an SPN to authenticate a service.
+For more information, see Registering a Service Principal Name.